 Once we have established a suitable temporary work design, we will recommence this section of installation.
 We anticipate these works will recommence in April 2023 and take three months to complete.
 If conditions allow, we will try to start earlier.

 We will not need any additional space or be removing any vegetation or trees in order to continue this work.

 We will be keeping Mead Lane open by using an installation method called pipe push to install the replacement pipeline under the private road.
 This is part of the open cut works.

 Access to Chertsey Meads will be available throughout installation.
-If there are any areas of closure, including footpath diversions, we will notify the community in advance.

 Our working areas are fully secure with locked gates and 24-hour security.